Updated Jan 27, 2026

 Who It's Best For

-FlutterFlow is actually a low-code platform.
-This means that while FlutterFlow boasts some no-code features, like a drag-and-drop interface, you’ll need to know some technical concepts to use it.
+FlutterFlow is a low-code platform, not no-code.
+While FlutterFlow includes some visual building features like a drag-and-drop interface, you'll need technical knowledge to use it effectively.

 Features

-• FlutterFlow has features and functionalities that will capture the heart of any techie, such as automated testing, state management, a visual logic builder, a GitHub integration, and the capability to insert your lines of custom code into your app.
+• FlutterFlow has features that will appeal to developers, including automated testing, state management, a visual logic builder, GitHub integration, and the capability to insert custom code into your app.

-• When you finish building your app, you can keep your source code, which you can then use to continue coding yourself.
+• When you finish building your app, you can keep your source code, which you can then use to continue development independently.

-• FlutterFlow allows you to publish your app to the Apple App Store and Google Play Store with one-click iOS and Android deployment, allowing users to download your app directly to their phones.
+• FlutterFlow allows you to publish to the Apple App Store and Google Play Store with one-click iOS and Android deployment.

 Pricing

-FlutterFlow’s first tier comes in at $30/month (billed monthly), and it lets you publish your app to the web and download your code.
-For $70/month (billed monthly), you’ll be able to publish your app to the Apple App Store and Google Play Store with FlutterFlow’s one-click deployment and share your app on GitHub.
+FlutterFlow's entry tier comes in at $30/month (billed monthly), letting you publish to the web and download your code.
+For $70/month (billed monthly), you can publish to the Apple App Store and Google Play Store with one-click deployment and share your app on GitHub.

 Adalo vs. Glide vs. FlutterFlow: Key Differences Influencing Your Decision